m6tro/masora_hud/README.md

 # masora_hud
 This resource is a fully responsive and modern HUD written in Lua, Html, Css and JavaScript!
-It has a modern look and was designed by MATTIWE DESIGN:
+It has a modern look and was designed by MATTIWE DESIGN.

 ## FAQ